-This case for change is one of a series of resources that the NSW Wellbeing Collaborative has developed to build the foundations and capacity of government agencies, non-government organisations and private enterprise in NSW to develop and implement policies, programs and services that promote wellbeing.
+This case for change is one of a series of resources that the NSW Wellbeing Collaborative developed to build the foundations and capacity of government agencies, non-government organisations and private enterprise in NSW to develop and implement policies, programs and services that promote wellbeing.
 It lays out the case for a stronger focus on wellbeing outcomes and drivers.

 Principles for action

-These Guiding Principles are one of a series of resources that the NSW Wellbeing Collaborative has developed to build the foundations and capacity of government agencies, non-government organisations and private enterprise in NSW to develop and implement policies, programs and services that promote wellbeing.
+These Guiding Principles are one of a series of resources that the NSW Wellbeing Collaborative developed to build the foundations and capacity of government agencies, non-government organisations and private enterprise in NSW to develop and implement policies, programs and services that promote wellbeing.
 It provides a set of principles to promote collaboration, innovation and action on wellbeing.